-II.
-An applicant for a professional or occupational license may not be denied a license basedon:

-1 (a) Previous employment related to cannabis establishments operating in accordance $\mathbf{2}$ with state law:

-3 (b) A prior conviction for a non-violent cannabis offense that does not involve distribution, or 4

-$\mathbf{5}$

-(c) Engaging in activities allowed by this chapter.

-6 III.
-Except as provided in this section, neither the state nor any of its political subdivisions 7may impose any penalty or deny any benefit or entitlement for conduct permitted under this chapter 8 or for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, 9 hair, or other tissue or fluid of a person who is 21 years of age or older.

-10IV.
-Except as provided in this section, neither the state nor any of its political subdivisions may deny a driver's license, a professional license, housing assistance, social services, or other 11 12benefits based on cannabis use or for the presence of cannabinoids or cannabinoid metabolites in the 13urine, blood, saliva, breath, hair, or other tissue or fluid of a person who is 21 years of age or older.

-14V.
-A person shall not be denied custody of or visitation with a minor for acting in accordance 15with this act, unless the person's behavior is such that it creates an unreasonable danger to the 16minor that can be clearly articulated and substantiated.

-17VI.
-Except as provided in this section, neither the state nor any of its political subdivisions 18may discriminate against a person in hiring, termination, or any term or condition of employment, or 19otherwise penalize a person in employment or contracting, if the discrimination is based upon either 20of the following:
+- II.
+An applicant for a professional or occupational license may not be denied a license based on: - (a) Previous employment related to cannabis establishments operating in accordance with state law; - (b) A prior conviction for a non-violent cannabis offense that does not involve distribution, or - (c) Engaging in activities allowed by this chapter. - III.
+Except as provided in this section, neither the state nor any of its political subdivisions may impose any penalty or deny any benefit or entitlement for conduct permitted under this chapter or for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of a person who is 21 years of age or older. - IV.
+Except as provided in this section, neither the state nor any of its political subdivisions may deny a driver's license, a professional license, housing assistance, social services, or other benefits based on cannabis use or for the presence of cannabinoids or cannabinoid metabolites in the urine, blood, saliva, breath, hair, or other tissue or fluid of a person who is 21 years of age or older. - V. A person shall not be denied custody of or visitation with a minor for acting in accordance with this act, unless the person's behavior is such that it creates an unreasonable danger to the minor that can be clearly articulated and substantiated. - VI.
+Except as provided in this section, neither the state nor any of its political subdivisions may discriminate against a person in hiring, termination, or any term or condition of employment, or

+HB 1633-FN-A - AS AMENDED BY THE HOUSE